32. Sanitation

 Overview

-- Good sanitation is vital to stop the spread of many epidemics, such as diarrhoea and cholera.
+- Good sanitation is vital to stop the spread of many epidemics such as diarrhoea and cholera, especially those spread through contact with rubbish or human waste.

-- As volunteers, you can encourage members of the community to improve their sanitation by using latrines, disposing of rubbish and removing standing water.
+- Volunteers can encourage communities to improve sanitation by safe excreta management, conducting safe burials, disposing of household and community rubbish appropriately, using latrines, and removing wastewater and standing water.

 - Dispose of solid waste and rubbish safely.